-- possess a clean driver’s license and transportation to/from work,
+- possess a clean driver’s license (for using company vehicle) and personal transportation to/from work,

-- be capable and comfortable on an atv or utv or willing to become so,
+- be comfortable navigating forest roads via an atv or utv or willing to become so,

 - be an effective communicator, both within the research team and the public, including a willingness to seek clarity when needed.